Florida Property Tax – What It Means for Your Finances

 Every August, property appraisers send out Notices of Proposed Property Taxes (TRIM) notices to the owners of each assessed property.
 These notices also include the millage rates that the local municipality has imposed.

-Calculating Your Property Tax
+Calculating Your Property Tax in Florida

 If you want to calculate your property taxes before you receive a formal bill, you can do so either manually or using an online estimator.